Niarfe/DS6050_deep_learning/chatgpt/6050_M04_A_reading.md

 ## 14.1 — Attention Mechanisms

-Attention addresses the fixed-memory limitation of RNNs.
+Attention removes the fixed-memory limitation of RNNs.

-Instead of compressing all information into a single hidden state, attention computes a weighted combination of relevant inputs.
+Instead of compressing all information into a single hidden state, attention computes a weighted combination of inputs.

 Core components:
 - Query (Q)